cchitsiang/awesome-stars/topics.md

 - [julienschmidt/httprouter](https://github.com/julienschmidt/httprouter) - A high performance HTTP request router that scales well
 - [celrenheit/lion](https://github.com/celrenheit/lion) - Lion is a fast HTTP router for building modern scalable modular REST APIs in Go
 - [primus/primus](https://github.com/primus/primus) - :zap: Primus, the creator god of the transformers & an abstraction layer for real-time to prevent module lock-in.
-- [artilleryio/artillery](https://github.com/artilleryio/artillery) - The complete load testing platform.
-Everything you need for production-grade load tests.
-Serverless & distributed.
-Load test with Playwright.
-Load test HTTP APIs, GraphQL, WebSocket, and more.
-Use any
 - [mitmproxy/mitmproxy](https://github.com/mitmproxy/mitmproxy) - An interactive TLS-capable intercepting HTTP proxy for penetration testers and software developers.
 - [tsenart/vegeta](https://github.com/tsenart/vegeta) - HTTP load testing tool and library.
 It's over 9000!
 - [hugapi/hug](https://github.com/hugapi/hug) - Embrace the APIs of the future.
 Hug aims to make developing APIs as simple as possible, but no simpler.